Ruben Vardanyan (politician): Career

-Troika Dialog
+Business Activities (1999-2012)

 Vardanyan and Peter Derby founded Troika Dialog on 18 March 1991.
 Vardanyan first worked as an expert and then headed the IPO department.
 In 1992, Vardanyan entered the executive board and became an executive director.
+As director of Troika Dialog, Vardanyan established relationships with Western investors and helped develop the legal framework and infrastructure for the Russian securities market.

+Vardanyan became CEO of Troika Dialog in 1996.
+In the same year, Troika Dialog Asset Management (“TDAM”) was registered as the asset management arm of Troika Dialog which, in partnership with US-based Lexington Management Corporation, established the first mutual fund (the Lexington Troika Dialog Russia Fund) allowing US investors to participate in the Russian equity market.

 Later he became the president, CEO, and chairman of the board of directors of the company.
 He held the post until the company was sold.
 In the early 2000s, Troika had offices in New York and London.
+In 2004, Vardanyan was named as both Ernst & Young’s Entrepreneur of the Year in Russia and Investment Banker of the Year by the National Association of Securities Market Participants (“NAUFOR”).

 As of 2011, the partners held 63.6% of Troika Dialog shares, with 40% owned by Vardanyan.
-At financial year-end 2010, Troika’s assets totaled $5.75 bln, $872 mln equity and $42.346 mln revenue.
-On March 11, 2011, Sberbank announced its 100% acquisition of Troika Dialog for $1 bln, the transaction was finalized on January 23, 2012.
-The agreement also included Troika's partners’ bonuses for three years, thus the overall deal totaled $1.4 bln.
-Before the sale, Vardanyan owned the major block of shares (40%), estimated at $560 mln.
+At the end of financial year 2010, Troika’s assets totaled $5.75 billion, $872 million in equity and $42.346 million in revenue.
+On March 11, 2011, Sberbank announced its 100% acquisition of Troika Dialog for $1 billion; the transaction was finalized on January 23, 2012.
+The agreement also included Troika's partners’ bonuses for three years, thus the overall deal totaled $1.4 billion.
+Before the sale, Vardanyan owned the major block of shares (40%), estimated at $560 million.
 In requital, he was offered a 20.5% stake in AvtoVAZ and a 27.3% stake in Kamaz, later sold with a profit.

-The merger resulted in the launch of Sberbank CIB, Sberbank’s corporate and investment banking business.
+The merger resulted in the launch of Sberbank CIB (renamed from Troika Dialog), Sberbank’s corporate and investment banking business.
+Vardanyan had initially intended to sell his stake to Troika Dialog management before the Sberbank deal.
 From the sale of "Troika Dialog" until 2015, Vardanyan co-headed Sberbank CIB, also holding posts of adviser to the CEO of Sberbank and chairman of the board.

+Vardanyan stepped down from his role at Sberbank CIB in 2015.

-By 2013, Forbes estimated Vardanyan's net worth at $800 mln.
+By 2013, Forbes estimated Vardanyan's net worth at $800 million.

-On 4 March 2019, the Organized Crime and Corruption Reporting Project (OCCRP) published an investigation on the Troika Laundromat, reporting on its network of 76 offshore companies, facilitating around $4.6 bln.
-Later Vardanyan commented on the investigation, stating that the company "always strived to perform only under the strict principles of legitimacy and transparency".
-Austrian prosecution service found no grounds to open an official investigation on the offshore network of Troika Dialog.

-Investment projects after Troika
+Business Activities (Post-2012)

+After the sale, Vardanyan devoted a significant portion of the funds to philanthropic causes and long-term infrastructure projects like the Skolkovo Business School, which he had founded in 2006.